 Assam is famous for its beautiful sightseeing places and the wonderful tea gardens.
 This North Eastern state avails delicious street foods to the locals and the tourists.
 When you compare Assam Street foods with other states, its taste is unique because of the usage of meager spices, less degree of cooking, and using plenty of fruits and vegetables.
 The blend in the street foods attracts everyone to eat more and more.
-Let us have a quick look at the Assam street foods here.
+Let us have a quick look at some of the most popular street foods of Assam.

-Jhaal Muri is a popular lip-smacking food of Assam.
+Jhaal Muri is a popular lip-smacking snack of Assam.
 Here Jhaal means SPICES & Muri means Puffed rice.
-The puffed rice is tossed with chopped onion, green chilies, coriander leaves, tomatoes, potato, and cucumber.
-Besides the spices, Jhaalmuri includes mustard oil, tamarind pulp adds taste to the item.
+The puffed rice is the main ingredient along with chopped onion, green chilies, coriander leaves, tomatoes, potato, and cucumber.
+Besides the vegetable, inclusive of mustard oil, tamarind pulp adds taste to the item.
 This delicious snack is the most liked by all Assamese.
 Eat Jhaalmuri in the winter and rainy season takes the eater to heaven.

 Photo by _foam

-Though Wontons are similar to momos, wontons are fried instead of steamed.
+Though Wontons are similar to momos, the fried wontons have a crispy texture.
 Red garlic sauce is the best pair to wontons.
 This crispy snack is enjoyed in the evenings on the streets of Assam.

 Laksa is the most famous street food in Assam.
 This Malaysian based peppery noodle soup will definitely kindle your taste buds.
 Rice Vermicelli, tamarind-flavored fish paste and Coconut milk are the main ingredients of Laksa.
 You should know to eat the Laksa with a Chopstick.
 It has been the first choice of everyone in the street foods of Assam.

 This spicy evening snack is popular among Assamese.
-Ghugni, a drooling dish is prepared with boiled peas, mixed with tomatoes, chopped onion, green chilies, and coriander leaves.
-All the ingredients are tossed in tamarind paste which gives a tangy taste.
-Ghugni is served sizzling in small dishes with sprinkled coriander leaves on the top.
+Ghugni, a drooling dish has the main ingredient such as boiled peas, mixed with tomatoes, chopped onion, green chilies, and coriander leaves.
+The blend of all the ingredients with tamarind paste gives a tangy taste.
+Eating Ghugni with sprinkled coriander leaves is a real delight.

 The Chinese food Chow Mein is abundantly available on the Assam Streets.
-The noodles are cooked with plenty of vegetables or tender chicken pieces, with Chinese sauces.
+The cooked noodles with plenty of vegetables or tender chicken pieces along with Chinese sauces keep the eaters healthy.
 The yummy street food is available for both vegetarian and non-vegetarian lovers.
 It is an evening appetizer available at economical price.

 Photo by vitamindave

-In this delicacy, tender chicken pieces are cooked in the Chinese sauce with onion flakes, green chilies, and capsicum in order to bring an exotic taste and flavor.
+Cooked tender chicken with a mix of onion flakes, green chilies, and capsicum brings out an exotic flavor and taste.

-A typical Puri is called as Luchi.
-Rotis are prepared by wheat flour and they are fried.
-The main side dish is potato curry.
+This is a typical puri.
+Potato curry is the most wanted side dish to Luchi.
 Luchi is available in the streets of Assam as well as at the houses.

 Assamese never miss chewing Paan after their meal.
 There are a number of Paan shops in the streets.
-A paan is prepared by rolling betel nut with gulukand and tobacco in the paan leaves.
-It is also being a mouth refresher after meals.
+Betel nut, gulukand, tobacco are the key items to Paan.
+This is also a simple mouth refresher after heavy meals.